Your Shape: Fitness Evolved: Downloadable content

 The game also features new routines and programs as downloadable content; Ubisoft initially released two programs as DLC in December 2010, The Toned Body Program and Cardio Boxing Platinum, and promised a total of 12 packs would be released for the game. with the third pack coming in January 2011.
 The game also features integration with Ubisoft's Uplay platform, allowing users to track, share their progress, and send challenges to other players online.

-Sequel

-A sequel was released in 2011, Your Shape: Fitness Evolved 2012, along with another sequel announced at E3 2012, Your Shape: Fitness Evolved 2013, for the Wii U.

 Reception

-Your Shape: Fitness Evolved was released to mostly positive reviews.
+The game received above-average reviews according to the review aggregation website Metacritic.

-IGN gave the game a 7.0 out of 10, considering that while it was not a "perfect" game (considering it was only an initial title for Kinect, and due to accuracy issues), it was still one of the best health games for Kinect, praising the level of feedback and motivation the game provides for players to perform the exercises correctly, and its futuristic Minority Report-styled graphical look and environments (which set it apart from the more "cartoonish" look of other Kinect games).
+IGN considered that while it was not a "perfect" game (considering it was only an initial title for Kinect, and due to accuracy issues), it was still one of the best health games for Kinect, praising the level of feedback and motivation the game provides for players to perform the exercises correctly, and its futuristic Minority Report-styled graphical look and environments (which set it apart from the more "cartoonish" look of other Kinect games).

+Sequels

+A sequel was released in 2011, Your Shape: Fitness Evolved 2012.
+Another sequel was announced at E3 2012, Your Shape: Fitness Evolved 2013, for the Wii U.